Sambonic/marketplace/README.md

 4. Click "Submit" to create your listing.

 5. Your item is now listed on the Marketplace platform for potential buyers to see.

+**Note:** Media is stored locally in the project folder, as such, it will not work after deployment.
+Consider using and configuring project's settings to accommodate this factor by using AWS s3 bucket for instance.

 ### Editing a Listing<a name="editing-a-listing"></a>